tvweinstock/emoji-ts-hooks/homework.md

 ~~- Create a useAlgoliaIndex custom hook (this will need useAlgoliaClient, hooks within hooks)~~

-~~- It takes an indexName as a parameter
+~~- It takes an indexName as a parameter~~

-- It returns an algoliaClient.initIndex()
+~~- It returns an algoliaClient.initIndex()~~

-- use useMemo so that the same instance of the algolia index is returned unless the index Name changes~~
+~~- use useMemo so that the same instance of the algolia index is returned unless the index Name changes~~

-* Create a useQuery custom hook
+~~- Create a useQuery custom hook~~

-  - It takes an indexName and a query string
+~~- It takes an indexName and a query string~~

-  - It stores a list of hits (any[]) with useState.
-It’s initialised with an empty array
-  - Everytime the query or the algoliaIndex changes, it triggers a search.
-The hits from that search are stored in the state (use useEffect! https://reactjs.org/docs/hooks-reference.html#useeffect)
+~~- It stores a list of hits (any[]) with useState.
+It’s initialised with an empty array~~ ~~- Everytime the query or the algoliaIndex changes, it triggers a search.
+The hits from that search are stored in the state (use useEffect! https://reactjs.org/docs/hooks-reference.html#useeffect)~~
-  - It returns a list of hits
+~~- It returns a list of hits~~

-* Wrap your app with the AlgoliaContainer so that the algoliaClient is available everywhere in your app
+~~\* Wrap your app with the AlgoliaContainer so that the algoliaClient is available everywhere in your app~~

-* Create a SearchPage component
+~~\* Create a SearchPage component
 _ It contains an input and a list of hits
 _ It stores the current query value with useState
 _ It uses the const hits = useQuery(indexName, query) hook created earlier _ The input is controlled, its value is the query stored thank to useState, and it updates the state with the onChange hook (you already have that boilerplate setup
-  Expected result: https://emojis-search.netlify.com/ but ugly
+Expected result: https://emojis-search.netlify.com/ but ugly~~